 We love the Earth, our home, Its oceans and its trees.
-We eat its food, we breathe its air, So no pollution, please.
+We eat its food, we breathe its air, Now we know they're icy rocks So no pollution, please.

 Mars is very red.
 It's also dry and cold.
 Some day you might visit Mars If you are really bold.